emmazig/exquisite-corpse/README.md

 - Github account: https://github.com/emmazig
 - Published webpage for stage 1:   https://emmazig.github.io/exquisite-corpse/      - (takes a while to load)

 I’ve taken a photo of the same place every two hours over the course of a day and I've combined them in this sketch to represent the passing of time.
-I took the seven photos and cut them each into seven pieces (representing the 14 hours of a day –1 photo every two hours for 14 hrs = 7 photos).
+I took the seven photos and cut them each into seven pieces (representing the 14 daylight hours of a day –1 photo every two hours for 14 hrs = 7 photos).
 I then uploaded them to my sketch and made them shuffle using the ‘random’ function.
 I positioned all the sections together to create a single picture that switches up constantly.
 We measure time by change, change in weather, change in how things look, how things feel.
 So I wanted to get this across with this sketch, I wanted to highlight the different shadows that were made throughout the day, the changing sky - how some things changed while other things stayed the same.

 ### 🟨 Stage 2